greim/hoxy/readme.markdown

 Clone this project.
 Then, stand in the project dir and type:

-    node hoxy.js
+    node hoxy.js <port>

-This will start the proxy server and will print an informative message.
+This will start the proxy server and print an informative message.
+Port is optional and defaults to 8080.
 Make a note of the port hoxy is running on, and use this information to configure your browser's proxy settings.

 Meanwhile, in your text editor, open `resources/rules-db.txt` and edit/add rules as needed.
 There's no need to restart hoxy each time you save the rules file.